phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 345202
+#Number of Clinton Tweets: 115762
-#Number of Clinton Tweets: 115532
+#Number of Sanders Tweets: 77194
-#Number of Trump Tweets: 82218
+#Number of Cruz Tweets: 55157
-#Number of Sanders Tweets: 77017
+#Number of Rubio Tweets: 12034
-#Number of Cruz Tweets: 54967
+#Number of Carson Tweets: 3480
-#Number of Rubio Tweets: 12002
+#Total Number of Tweets:
-#Number of Carson Tweets: 3466
+#Number of Trump Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---